 Classes will cover key concepts and core material, see Course Schedule.
 Classes will be supported by the Set Readings, and will often refer to content from the Set Readings.
-I will use Canvas to post regular updates, and students are responsible for checking Canvas regularly for class announcements.
+I will use Canvas to post regular course-related news.
+Students are responsible for checking Canvas regularly for class announcements.

 Most classes will be delivered as in-person classes, covering core content and with time for Q&A and classroom exercises.
-Classes will be video recorded and those recordings will be available after class, for all students.
-Classes will not be live streamed, and video recordings will only be circulated within Canvas, for use by students enrolled in this class.
-Students are not permitted to re-share recordings outside of Canvas.
-Be mindful it is possible that students asking or answering questions in class may be identifiable in these recordings (although in practice, with my microphone set-up, it is unlikely that most classroom discussion will be audible, and I will endeavor to repeat back student questions for the lecture capture.
-Certainly, I hope this procedure does not discourage questions!).
-We will discuss the 'added value' to be gained from attending classes in person during the term.
+Classes will be video recorded and those recordings will be available after class in the Panopto folder; these video recordings are for use by students enrolled in this class, and students are not permitted to re-share recordings outside of Canvas.
+Be mindful it is possible that students asking or answering questions in class may be identifiable in these recordings.
+(In practice, this is unlikely and I will try to repeat back student questions for the video capture).

-A couple of classes over the term are scheduled as pre-recorded, asynchronous classes (asterisked in Course Schedule).
-These will be released on Canvas the morning of class, and students can watch / rewatch at their leisure.
-These will be new recordings for this year, and I will leave space in the next inperson class for any questions on that material.
+Do note the introduction of 'Make up Monday' on Thursday 12 October; in that week (of the Thanksgiving holiday), there will be no class on Monday 9th, but successive classes on the Wednesday 11th (Midterm 1), Thursday 12th, and Friday 13th.
+A couple of classes this term are scheduled as prerecorded, asynchronous classes (marked in Course Schedule, but also subject to change - for example, should I fall sick myself).
+These will be released on Canvas the morning of class, and students can watch / re-watch at their leisure.
+These will be new recordings for this year, and I will leave space in the next in-person class for any questions on that material.
 Students are welcome to use our classroom at the scheduled class time as a quiet space to watch these classes, e.g. if you have in-person classes on campus that day (note this also applies to the Midterm tests).
-If pandemic restrictions change during the term, I will be able to switch other classes to a mixture of pre-recorded and online synchronous classes, and should I fall sick myself, there is a further option of posting videoed content from last year.